Wayne Molis

 Wayne J. Molis (April 17, 1943 – March 24, 2002) was an American basketball player who starred for two seasons at Lewis University in Romeoville, Illinois, a southwest Chicago suburb.
-The center-forward went on the play one season for the New York Knicks in the National Basketball Association (NBA) and split a second between the Oakland Oaks and Houston Mavericks in the American Basketball Association (ABA).
+The center-power forward went on the play one season for the New York Knicks in the National Basketball Association (NBA) and split a second between the Oakland Oaks and Houston Mavericks in the American Basketball Association (ABA).